davikwiecien/age-calculator-c/README.md

 # age-calculator-c
-An age calculator made in C language (works on both Windows and Linux)
+An age calculator made in C language (works on both Windows and Linux).

 To run the program, download all files (.h and .c) and compile as follows: